sonofthort/Curlicue/README.md

 Although this seemingly complicates the sums without changing their behavior, noting this relationship lends itself to the analysis, and also has implications for computation (as modular arithmetic may be employed to circumvent potential limits of a computer's floating point number representation).

-[My article on modular arithmetic](https://github.com/sonofthort/Modular-Arithmetic) contains formulas which can be useful during analysis and which are referenced in this article.
+[This article on modular arithmetic](https://github.com/sonofthort/Modular-Arithmetic) contains formulas which can be useful during analysis and which are referenced in this article.

 # Analysis of specific $`θ(n)`$ functions
 In the following subsections, specific forms of $`θ(n)`$ are analyzed.
-Each exhibit their own behavior and intricacies, but also share some characteristics analysis methodologies.
+Each exhibit their own behavior and intricacies, but also share some characteristics and analysis methodologies.

 Also, since $`θ(n)`$ functions can be arbitratily mapped to $`R(n)`$ functions, these sections will study $`R(n)`$ functions for their tendency to simplify analysis.